- Wales (independent sector)

 In English language, the component to assess speaking skills does not contribute to the overall grade.
 This is reported as a separate endorsement using distinction, credit, pass or unclassified, and assessed against criteria common to all awarding organisations.

-In science, learners will undertake a minimum of eight practical activities (16 in combined science).
+In science, students will undertake a minimum of eight practical activities (16 in combined science).
 Science assessments will contain questions targeting the skills gained through these practical assessments.

 There are no resit opportunities within any GCSE qualifications.